20 Meta Horror Movies That Hold a Mirror Up To The Genre

 The whodunnit slasher cemented the post-Scream trend of genre-savvy teen horror and was a pretty big hit.
 The 2025 legacy sequel, however, doubled down on the meta traits.
 This version of the film is hyper self-aware and extremely self-referential.
 Displaying some genuinely meta-humour with an eagerness to poke fun at itself and the slasher genre’s tropes.

-You can check out our review of the original, here.
+You can check out our review of the original I Know What You Did Last Summer, here.
 The review of the 2025 legacy sequel can be found right here.
 Neither movie is all that good but they are worth watching for some popcorn horror fun.

 15. Scary Movie (2000)